Edem Rjaïbi

-Edem Rjaïbi (born 5 April 1994) is a Tunisian footballer who plays as a midfielder.
+Edem Rjaïbi (born 5 April 1994) is a Tunisian professional footballer who plays as a midfielder.

-Career
+Club career

-He played for CA Bizertin in the 2013 CAF Champions League qualifying rounds.
+Rjaïbi played for CA Bizertin in the 2013 CAF Champions League qualifying rounds.
 In the 2013 CAF Confederation Cup group stage Rjaïbi scored on 20 July 2013 against Fath Union Sport.
 He also scored in the 2014 CAF Confederation Cup qualifying rounds on 2 March 2014 in a 1–0 victory against C.D.
-Huíla and on 30 March 2014 in a 2–1 victory against Warri Wolves F.C.
+Huíla and on 30 March 2014 in a 2–1 victory against Warri Wolves.

 On 17 July 2022, Rjaïbi joined Saudi Second Division side Al-Sharq.
 He was released on 3 January 2023.

 International career

-In November 2013 Rjaïbi was for the first time named in the squad of the Tunisia national football team.
+In November 2013 Rjaïbi was for the first time named in the squad of the Tunisia national team.